 The following principles are intended to provide a framework for the professional relationships among the colleges and universities, employing organizations and candidates involved in the recruitment of college graduates.

 If the charging of fees for career services becomes necessary, such fees shall be appropriate to the budgetary needs of the office and shall not hinder student or employer access to services.
-Career development practitioners are encouraged to counsel student and university organizations engaged in recruitment activities to follow this principle.
+Career service practitioners are encouraged to counsel student and university organizations engaged in recruitment activities to follow this principle.

 The candidate's freedom of choice in the selection of a career or a position should be protected from undue influence by faculty, career development staff, and recruiters.